I'm a member

-Charged-particle beams consisting of protons or helium ions are a type of particulate radiation therapy.
-They contrast with conventional electromagnetic (i.e., photon) radiation therapy due to several unique properties including minimal scatter as particulate beams pass through tissue, and deposition of ionizing energy at precise depths (i.e., the Bragg peak).
+Charged-particle beams consisting of protons or helium ions are a type of particulate radiotherapy (RT).
+They contrast with conventional electromagnetic (i.e., photon) radiotherapy due to several unique properties, including minimal scatter as particulate beams pass through tissue, and deposition of ionizing energy at precise depths (i.e., the Bragg peak).
 Thus, radiation exposure of surrounding normal tissues is minimized.
 The theoretical advantages of protons and other charged-particle beams may improve outcomes when the following conditions apply:

-The use of proton or helium ion radiation therapy has been investigated in two (2) general categories of tumors/abnormalities.
-However, advances in photon-based RT such as 3-D conformal RT (3D-CRT), intensity-modulated RT (IMRT), and stereotactic body radiotherapy (SBRT) allow improved targeting of conventional therapy:
+The use of proton or helium ion radiotherapy has been investigated in two (2) general categories of tumors/abnormalities.
+However, advances in photon-based RT such as 3-D conformal RT, intensity-modulated RT, and stereotactic body radiotherapy allow improved targeting of conventional therapy:

-1. Tumors located near vital structures, such as intracranial lesions or lesions along the axial skeleton, such that complete surgical excision or adequate doses of conventional radiation therapy are impossible.
+1. Tumors located near vital structures, such as intracranial lesions or lesions along the axial skeleton, such that complete surgical excision or adequate doses of conventional RT are impossible.
 These tumors/lesions include uveal melanomas, chordomas, and chondrosarcomas at the base of the skull along the axial skeleton.

-2. Tumors that are associated with a high rate of local recurrence despite maximal doses of conventional radiation therapy.
-The most common tumor in this group is locally advanced prostate cancer (i.e., Stages C or D1 [without distant metastases], also classified as T3 or T4).
+2. Tumors that are associated with a high rate of local recurrence despite maximal doses of conventional RT.
+One tumor in this group is locally advanced prostate cancer (i.e., Stages C or D1 [without distant metastases], also classified as T3 or T4).

-Proton-beam therapy (PBT) can be given with or without stereotactic techniques.
+Proton beam therapy can be given with or without stereotactic techniques.
 Stereotactic approaches are frequently used for uveal tract and skull-based tumors.
 For stereotactic techniques, 3 to 5 fixed beams of protons or helium ions are used.

 Also see the related medical policy, Stereotactic Radiosurgery (SRS) and Stereotactic Body Radiation Therapy (SBRT).